-Filling Empty Beds in Junior/Senior Spaces at the End of a Term (click here for details)
+Filling Empty Beds in Junior/Senior Spaces (click here for details)

-Students remaining in an junior/senior suite/house, (i.e. Atwater, LaForce, Kelly suites and small houses), at the end of a Fall or Winter term, (if they were a member of the original group awarded the space during the previous Room Draw and at least 50% of those original residents are remaining), will be given the option of filling any empty beds as a result of members of their group moving out.
+Students remaining in a junior/senior suite/house, (i.e. Atwater, LaForce, Kelly suites and small houses), at the end of a Fall or Winter term, (if they were a member of the original group awarded the space during the previous Room Draw and at least 50% of those original residents are remaining), will be given the option of filling any empty beds as a result of members of their group moving out.
 (The same is true for roommates remaining in doubles.)
 Throughout the academic year it is a group's responsibility to fill all beds.
 Failure to do so may result in loss of the space and the remaining members being rehoused.
-If less than 50% of the original group remains, the option of rehousing those students is left to the discretion of the Residential Systems Coordinator (RSC).
+If less than 50% of the original group remains, the option of rehousing those students is also left to the discretion of the Residential Systems Coordinator (RSC).

 Rosters of Atwater and LaForce suites must be made up of at least half seniors or the remaining residents may be rehoused (according to the End of Term Room Change guidelines), and the space offered to another group.
 Any beds opening up in small, senior houses must be filled by members of the senior class.
 It is a student's responsibility to plan accordingly, to communicate with the RSC throughout the process, and to meet any designated deadlines.

 - Groups must choose one student to act as the Student Rep who will handle all communications regarding the process.